-Neyran Turan is an architect, and currently an assistant professor at Rice University's School of Architecture, and a partner at NEMESTUDIO, a research and design collaborative based in Houston.
+Neyran Turan is an architect, an assistant professor at Rice University's School of Architecture, and a partner at NEMESTUDIO, a research and design collaborative based in Houston.
 Turan's work draws on the relationship between geography and design to highlight their interaction for new aesthetic and political trajectories within architecture and urbanism.
-She is the founding chief-editor of the Harvard University Graduate School of Design's (GSD) journal New Geographies, which focuses on contemporary issues of urbanism and architecture, and was the editor-in-chief of the first two volumes of the journal: New Geographies 0 (2008), and New Geographies: After Zero (2009).
-She received her PhD from Harvard University's GSD, holds a master's degree from Yale University's School of Architecture, and a BArch from Istanbul Technical University.
-Turan's recent writings have been published in MONU (2014), MAS Context (2014), Architecture and Geography (Routledge, 2014), Conditions #13 (2014), Thinkspace Pamphlets #1: PAST FORWARD (2013), 20/20: Editorial Takes on Architectural Discourse (AA Publications, 2011), Landscapes of Development (Harvard University Press, 2013), Superlative City: Dubai and the Urban Condition in the Early Twenty-First Century (Harvard University Press, 2013), Megacities (Springer-Verlag, 2010), and ACSA: Flip Your Field (Chicago, 2010).
-Turan has also acted as the assistant editor for the book Joseph Lluis Sert: The Architect of Urban Design (with Hashim Sarkis and Eric Mumford, Yale University Press, 2008).
-She is currently completing a book manuscript, Geographic Istanbul: Episodes in the History of a City's Relationship with its Landscape.
+She is the founding chief-editor of the Harvard Graduate School of Design's journal New Geographies, which focuses on contemporary issues of urbanism and architecture, and is the editor-in-chief of the first two volumes of the journal: New Geographies 0 (2008), New Geographies: After Zero (2009).
+She received her doctoral degree from Harvard Design School, holds a master's degree from Yale University's School of Architecture, and a BArch from Istanbul Technical University.
+Turan's recent writings have been published in MONU (2014), MAS Context (2014), San Rocco (2014), Conditions (2014), ThinkSpace Pamphlets (2013), 20/20: Editorial Takes on Architectural Discourse (2011), Landscapes of Development (2013), Superlative City: Dubai and the Urban Condition in the Early Twenty-First Century (2013), and Megacities (Springer-Verlag, 2010).
+She is currently completing the manuscript of her book titled Geographic Istanbul: Episodes in the History of a City's Relationship with its Landscape.

 Copyright © 2008–2017 Graham Foundation.
 All rights reserved.